 Jesse M. Ehrenfeld, MD, MPH

-Jesse M. Ehrenfeld, MD, MPH, is an associate professor of anesthesiology, surgery, biomedical informatics, and health policy at Vanderbilt University School of Medicine.
+Jesse M. Ehrenfeld, MD, MPH, is a professor of anesthesiology, surgery, biomedical informatics, and health policy at Vanderbilt University School of Medicine.
 He was elected to the American Medical Association Board of Trustees in 2014.
 Dr. Ehrenfeld divides his time among clinical practice, teaching and research.
-He serves as associate director of the Vanderbilt Anesthesiology & Perioperative Informatics Research Division, a multi-disciplinary group of physicians, engineers, developers, analysts and researchers who develop systems to improve anesthetic and surgical outcomes.
+He serves as director of education research for the Vanderbilt Office of Health Sciences Education, director of the Vanderbilt Program for LGBTI Health, and associate director of the Vanderbilt Anesthesiology & Perioperative Informatics Research Division, a multi-disciplinary group of physicians, engineers, developers, analysts and researchers who develop systems to improve anesthetic and surgical outcomes.
 Dr. Ehrenfeld also has an appointment as an adjunct professor of surgery at the Uniformed Services University of the Health Sciences in Bethesda, Md.

-Dr. Ehrenfeld's research, which focuses on understanding how information technology can improve surgical safety and patient outcomes, has been funded by the National Institutes of Health, the Anesthesia Patient Safety Foundation, and the Foundation for Anesthesia Education and Research.
-His work has led to the presentation of more than 200 abstracts, as well as the publication of more than 100 peer-reviewed manuscripts.
+Dr. Ehrenfeld’s research, which focuses on understanding how information technology can improve surgical safety and patient outcomes, has been funded by the National Institutes of Health, the Department of Defense, the Anesthesia Patient Safety Foundation, and the Foundation for Anesthesia Education and Research.
+His work has led to the presentation of more than 250 abstracts, as well as the publication of more than 150 peer-reviewed manuscripts.
 He is editor-in-chief of the Journal of Medical Systems and has co-authored 15 clinical textbooks that have been translated into multiple languages.
 Dr. Ehrenfeld has received numerous awards for his research and is a recipient of several prestigious teaching awards.

 A combat veteran who deployed to Afghanistan during both Operation Enduring Freedom and Resolute Support Mission, Dr. Ehrenfeld continues to serve as a commander in the United States Navy Reserve.
 He lives in Nashville, Tenn., with his husband, Judd Taback, and enjoys photography, running and traveling.